 Thai Yoga Massage

 Thai Yoga Massage is a non-diagnostic therapy that stimulates the energy lines and pressure points of the body and manipulates the receiver into appropriate yoga postures resulting in the release of toxins and blockages, inducing the state of rest and digest.
+Oils for the back, neck, shoulders and head may be added towards the end of the treatment.

 All massage appointments are 2hrs